Lexicon

 via Wrigley/Sieferle

 Wrigley and Sieferle's term for the terrestrial acreage equivalent of fossil fuel reserves.
-Coal is stored photosynthesis—ancient solar captured over geological time.
+Coal is stored photosynthesis — ancient solar captured over geological time.
 By 1800, England's coal energy release matched the output of roughly 15 million acres of woodland; the economy had acquired ghost acreage beyond its visible land base.
-The mineral economy draws on stocks accumulated over geological time, permitting throughput rates that no biological regeneration could sustain.
-The concept grounds the transition from organic (flow-limited) to mineral (stock-limited) economies.
+The mineral economy draws on geological stocks, permitting throughput rates no biological regeneration could sustain.

 Grothendieck Site